mathwo/mathwo.github.io/_posts/2020-12-01-misc-problems.md

 $$

-Each number in the transfer matrix the number of ways of jump.
+Each number in the transfer matrix represents the number of ways of jump.
 The transfer matrix is designed as:
 $$
 \begin{equation*}
 \begin{bmatrix}